node-red/node-red.github.io/docs/user-guide/writing-functions.md

 nodes <em>should</em> return the message object they were passed having made any changes to its properties.</div>

+Use node.warn() to show warnings in the sidebar to help you debug.
+For example:

+{% highlight javascript %}
+node.warn("my var xyz = " + xyz);
+{% endhighlight %}

+See logging section below for more details.

 ### Multiple Outputs

 The function edit dialog allows the number of outputs to be changed.
 If there